-- Employment Insurance provides Regular Benefits to people who lose their jobs through no fault of their own (for example, due to shortage of work, seasonal layoffs, etc.) and who are available for and able to work, but can't find a job. - Maternity and Parental Benefits are paid to women who are pregnant or have recently given birth, as well as parents who are adopting a child or are caring for a newborn. - Sickness Benefits are paid to individuals who are unable to work because of sickness, injury, or quarantine. - Compassionate Care Benefits are paid to people who have to be away from work temporarily to provide care or support to a family member suffering from a critical illness that may cause death. - Special Benefits for Parents of Critically III Children are for parents who must take leave from work to provide care or support to their critically ill or injured child under age 18. - Fishing Benefits are for qualifying, self-employed fishers who are actively seeking work.
+- Employment Insurance provides Regular Benefits to people who lose their jobs through no fault of their own (for example, due to shortage of work, seasonal layoffs, etc.) and who are available and able to work, but can't find a job. - Maternity benefits paid to biological mothers, including surrogate mothers, who cannot work because they are pregnant or have recently given birth. - Parental benefits paid to parents caring for newborn or recently adopted children - Sickness Benefits paid to individuals who are unable to work because of sickness, injury, or quarantine. - Compassionate Care Benefits paid to people who have to be away from work temporarily to provide care or support to a family member suffering from a critical illness that may cause death in the next 26 weeks (6 months). - Special Benefits for Parents of Critically III Children are for parents who must take leave from work to provide care or support to their critically ill or injured child under age 18. - Fishing Benefits are for qualifying, self-employed fishers who are actively seeking work.